-Because a pay rise isn't just extra spending money.
-In the right hands, it's one of the most powerful levers you'll ever have access to — one that can move your retirement date forward by years.
+Most people absorb a pay rise into lifestyle within a few months.
+This is understandable, but it is also, quietly, one of the most expensive decisions you make.
+Because in the right hands, a pay rise is one of the most powerful levers you will ever have access to — one that can move your retirement date forward by years.
+Here's the exact maths across three scenarios.

 The Scenario